 We’ve all been there at some point, unhappy at work and looking for a career change, or just wanting to make a go of it on your own.

 Starting a new business is a big deal.
-So to help you make the right decision, we’ve put together some thought starters to get your head and business idea in the right space.
+To help you decide if your business idea could work, we’ve put together some thought starters to get your head (and idea) in the right space.

 Is there a demand?

-If you think your idea has never been done before carry out some initial research to be sure.
+If you think your idea has never been done before, take the time to carry out some initial research.
 If it has, was it successful?
 Could you make your idea stand out from the competition with a unique selling proposition to show no one else is doing it like you?

 Get to know your audience